10-2-pursuit/react-youtube-project-prep/README.md

 ## Deliverables

+### Planning Documents
+Planning documents for this project are due by ***End of Day 8/27***

+Submit relevant links on Canvas under the React YouTube Project Prep project

 ### Stand Up
 Each team must schedule a stand-up with their instructor to take place during class on 8/27.
 It is the responsibility of each team to proactively communicate when they would like this meeting to occur.
 During this stand up each teammember must describe: